 Flatten paths setting.

-Each folder may contain a "pack.json" file to specify settings for that folder.
+pack.json file to specify settings for that folder.
 Each subfolder inherits all the settings from its parent folder.
 Any settings set in the subfolder override those set in the parent folder.

 Below is a JSON example with every available setting.
 Double quotes are optional in most cases.

 scale: [ 1 ],

-scaleSuffix: [ "" ],
+scaleSuffix: [ ],

 Ninepatches are not generally useful for Spine skeletons, but can be useful for other purposes.

 If an image file name ends with ".9" just before the file extension, it is considered a ninepatch.
 Ninepatch images can be created manually or by using this tool.
 The image must have a 1px transparent border.
 The upper and left edge may optionally have one contiguous line of black pixels which denote the split information, ie what part of the ninepatch will stretch.
-The bottom and right edge may optionally have one contiguous line of black pixels which denote the padding information, ie how content on top of the ninepatch should be inset.
+The bottom and right edge may optionally have one contiguous line of black pixels which denote the padding information, meaning how content on top of the ninepatch should be inset.
 When this image is packed, the 1px border is removed and the split and padding information stored in the atlas data file.

 Image indexes are not generally useful for Spine skeletons, but can be useful for other purposes.